spatialos/gdk-for-unity/docs/projects/fps/get-started/upload-launch.md

 This starts the process of launching your deployments.
 This may take a few minutes.

 <%(Callout message="
-It’s finished when the Console pages for both deployments open automatically in your browser.
+It’s finished when the notification at the bottom of the Deployment Launcher window disappears and the Console pages for both deployments open automatically in your browser.

-You should also see two messages printed in your Unity Console indicating both deployments have started:

-* **Successfully created the main deployment.**
-* **Successfully created the simulated player deployment.**
 ")%>

 <br/>